GAMS-dev/gamspy/docs/user/installation.rst

 Solvers
 -------

-GAMSPy comes with default solvers, and addon solvers can be installed on demand.
+GAMSPy comes with default solvers, and add-on solvers can be installed on demand.

 Listing solvers
 ===============